Memphis has the most unaffordable energy of any major metro area in the nation.

 - 25% of renting households pay 18.5% of their income for energy

-A reminder, from above, the typical threshold for energy costs to be considered unaffordable is above 6% of household income spent on energy, and ACEEE’s report found that the average cost to households in major cities nationwide is 3.5% of income.
+A reminder, from above, the typical threshold for energy costs to be considered unaffordable is above 6% of household income spent on energy, and ACEEE’s report found that the average cost to households in major metro areas nationwide is 3.5% of income.
 Too many Memphians face costs far exceeding affordability.

-As it stands, without significant action, Memphians are facing the most unaffordable energy of any major city in the nation.
+As it stands, without significant action, Memphians are facing the most unaffordable energy of any major metro area in the nation.

 Memphians Have The Power